 The earliest release of Space Invaders was a cocktail-table version and only came in black and white.
 By the time the arcade classic made the jump from Japan to the United States, it was redesigned into an upright arcade cabinet; part of that transformation included adding color to the display.

-Because color displays were expensive and because the original game didn’t actually support color codes, U.S. designers at Midway Games got creative.
+Because color displays were expensive and the original game didn’t actually support color codes, U.S. designers at Midway Games got creative.
 In order to add more eye appeal to the simplistic game, they opted to use a mirror-bounce display.
-The CRT was actually in the cabinet behind the game controls facing straight up towards the ceiling and then bounced off a semi-reflective mirror towards the viewer.
-By layering cellophane over the CRT, the illusion of color (in this case green and orange) was created.
-In addition to the cellophane, the depth of the game play was increased by placing space artwork behind the semi-opaque mirror to display graphics the game computer itself was not capable of displaying.
+The CRT monitor was actually in the cabinet behind the game controls and faced straight up towards the ceiling where the currently displayed visuals were reflected off of a mirror towards a painted backdrop to increase the depth of gameplay.
+In addition, colored cellophane was layered over the CRT monitor’s screen, creating the illusion of color (in this case green and orange).
+The combination of the painted backdrop and cellophane made it possible to display graphics the game computer itself was not capable of creating.

-The clever design choice was a hit and distinguished the game; by the end of Space Invaders’ production run. both the U.S. and Japanese cabinets used the cellophane and image-behind-mirror trick.
+The clever design choice was a hit and distinguished the game.
+By the end of Space Invaders’ production run, both the U.S. and Japanese cabinets used the cellophane and painted backdrop mirror-bounce display trick.